shenanigans-be/miltydraft/README.md

 ### Libraries and Dependencies

-No huge dependencies on either the back-end or the front-end.
-Frontend runs on vanilla JS and Jquery (cause I'm lazy) and the Back-end is vanilla PHP (because, again, I'm lazy and laravel or whatever seemed like huge overkill).
+Frontend runs on vanilla JS/jQuery (I'm aware jQuery is a bit of a blast from the past at this point; sue me and/or change it and PR me if you want) and the Back-end is vanilla PHP.
 As such there's no build-system, or compiling required except for the steps described above.
 You _will_ need to run it through Apache in order to make the URL rewriting work (for the draft page).
+If you're unfamiliar with setting this up, we recommend using something like [XAMPP](https://www.apachefriends.org/)

 ### Understanding the App flow